NEU-SNS/intl-iot/README.md

 The official paper page can be found at https://moniotrlab.ccis.neu.edu/imc19/.
 The page contains instructions for requesting access to the full dataset.

 The testbed code and documentation can be found at https://moniotrlab.ccis.neu.edu/tools/.
-Currently it is deployed at both Northeastern University and Imperial College London.
+Currently, it is deployed at both Northeastern University and Imperial College London.

 ![GitHub Logo](lab.png)

 ## File Structure
-Each subfolder shows samples of processing each PCAP file for destination, encryption, and content analysis.
+Each subfolder shows samples of processing each pcap file for destination, encryption, and content analysis.

-- `README.md` - This file
+- `README.md` - this file.
-- `moniotr/` - Code to automate experiments
+- `moniotr/` - code to automate experiments.
-- `destinations/` - Code for Section 4.
-Destination Analysis
+- `destinations/` - code for Section 4.
+Destination Analysis.
-- `encryption/` - Code for Section 5.
-Encryption Analysis
+- `encryption/` - code for Section 5.
+Encryption Analysis.
-- `model/` - Code for Section 6.
-Content Analysis
+- `model/` - code for Section 6.
+Content Analysis.

 ## Datasets
 We release the traffic (packet headers) from 34,586 controlled experiments and 112 hours of idle IoT traffic.